asuengineering/pitchfork-innercircle/README.md

 ## Development

-- SASS is complied via compiled via `gulp watch` run at the root of the child theme folder.
+- SASS and JS are compiled via [Gulp WP](https://github.com/cr0ybot/gulp-wp) to mirror the functionality of the parent theme.
+- Start up the dev process with `npx gulp-wp` at the project root.

 ## Release Notes